Belinda Peregrín: 2011–2015: Catarsis, collaborations and Catarsis Tour

-2016–present: Film work, shoe line and upcoming fifth album
+2016–2022: Film work, shoe line and upcoming fifth album

 In March 2016 it was announced that Belinda would be an extra in Baywatch, the film adaptation of the 90's television show of the same name that stars Zac Efron and Dwayne Johnson.
 In June of the same year Belinda was announced as part of the Spanish adaptation of the film Trolls and its 2020 sequel Trolls World Tour, lending her voice to the character Poppy.

 Apart from film work, the singer entered the world of fashion and debuted her shoe line, a collaboration with Capa de Ozono, in July 2016 and were officially released in the fall of 2016.

 In between the completion of the Catarsis Tour, film work and her shoe line, Belinda announced she was in the songwriting process for her fifth album.
 She posted a preview of a ballad on her social media in May 2016 and promised her new album will fit perfectly into her discography, leading fans to believe she will return to the earlier sound of her first two albums Belinda and Utopía.
 With the start of 2017 the singer revealed that American DJ Steve Aoki was working on her album and shared several videos of the two working together in the studio.
 On 27 April 2017 she confirmed the lead single of her fifth album to be titled "Bailalo" which was produced by Aoki and was scheduled to be featured in the song's accompanying music video directed and produced by Criss Angel which was never released to the public.
 However, on February 27, 2020, the music video and audio of the song were leaked on the internet and became the trending topic to all of her fans, though the song is yet to be released on digital platforms.
-Still focusing on work for her fifth album, Belinda was forced to postpone the shooting of two music videos in Spain, due to the Coronavirus disease that prompted the cancellation of all flights for that country.
+Still focusing on work for her fifth album, Belinda was forced to postpone the shooting of two music videos in Spain due to the COVID-19 pandemic and the cancellation of all flights for that country.
 One of the songs features Spanish singer Juan Magán, who she has previously collaborated with in past projects.
 Belinda finally talked about the leaking of her music video "Bailalo", describing it as "a video full of colors, talent and Cirque du Soleil in Las Vegas".

+2023–present: New record label contract and upcoming fifth album

+On 7 August 2023 Belinda announced via her social medias the return to music career and new label contract Warner Music Group.
+On 17 January 2024, she teased the poster of her song "Cactus", which was released on 31 January.
+It is mainly aimed at her ex-partner, Christian Nodal, and serves as the lead single of her upcoming fifth album Indómita.

+In 2025, Belinda collaborated with the Pinoy pop girl group Bini for a remix of the latter's single "Blink Twice", which was released on March 14.